RicoBrase/mocking.rocks/README.md

 Made with `react` and `create-react-app`.

-# App
+# App / Use

-See the app running here:
+See the running app here:
 [https://mocking.rocks](https://mocking.rocks)

+This repository is not auto-deployed, the app running at mocking.rocks may or may not be sync'd with the code from this repository.

 # License